JorgePe/pyb00st/README.md

 the name of your Bluetooth controller (like "hci0").

 When you instantiate a movehub object a BLE connection is created.
-You should not assume that this connection is permanent so before using you should check if it exists - if not, you should reconnect
+You should not assume that this connection is permanent so before using you should check if it exists - if not, you should reconnect.

+Currently, there is no method to check the presence of external sensors, we need to define it on our code.

 ## Example: ##